bashhh89/upworkdemo/PROJECT_OVERVIEW.md

 ### Executive Persona Analyzer

 Understanding who you're communicating with is key.
 This tool helps you generate AI-powered insights into the personality and communication style of executives.
-By simply entering an executive's name and company, the AI analyzes publicly available information to create a profile.
+By simply entering an executive's name and company, the AI analyzes publicly available information to create a comprehensive profile.

-The profile includes a summary, insights into their likely communication preferences, actionable tips for engaging with them effectively, and even a breakdown of their potential DISC profile (Dominance, Influence, Steadiness, Conscientiousness).
-You'll also get insights tailored to different business contexts like sales, meetings, and negotiations.
+The generated profile provides a summary, insights into their likely communication preferences, actionable tips for engaging effectively, a breakdown of their potential DISC profile (Dominance, Influence, Steadiness, Conscientiousness), and insights tailored to different business contexts like sales, meetings, and negotiations.
+You can also **save generated profiles and get a unique, shareable link** to easily share the insights with others.

 This tool is valuable for anyone looking to tailor their communication for better results.

+### Deep Research

+Need in-depth information on a complex topic?
+The Deep Research tool helps you get comprehensive answers by breaking down your query into smaller research tasks.
+It can:

+*   **Clarify your needs:** Ask you targeted questions to ensure the research focuses on what's most important to you.
+*   **Conduct multi-step research:** Perform detailed investigations based on your initial query and subsequent clarifications.
+*   **Generate a comprehensive report:** Compile the findings into a structured report with sources.

+Recent improvements allow for more dynamic and user-friendly interaction during the clarification phase, and the final report is now presented in a clear, organized format similar to other analysis tools.

 ### AI Marketing Critique